expressjs/compression/README.md

 #### Options

-- `threshold` `<1kb>` - response is only compressed if the byte size is at or above this threshold.
-- `filter` - a filtering callback function.
-Uses [Compressible](https://github.com/expressjs/compressible) by default.

-In addition to these, [zlib](http://nodejs.org/api/zlib.html) options may be passed in to the options object.
+`compression()` accepts these properties in the options object.
+In addition to those listed below, [zlib](http://nodejs.org/api/zlib.html) options may be passed in to the options object.

+##### filter

+A function to decide if the response should be considered for compression.
+This function is called as `filter(req, res)` and is expected to return `true` to consider the response for compression, or `false` to not compress the response.

+The default filter function uses the [compressible](https://www.npmjs.com/package/compressible) module to determine if `res.getHeader('Content-Type')` is compressible.

+##### threshold

+The byte threshold for the response body size before compression is considered for the response, defaults to `1kb`.
+This is a number of bytes, any string accepted by the [bytes](https://www.npmjs.com/package/bytes) module, or `false`.

 ### res.flush